 Root Words vs. Base Words

 Although they may seem similar, root words are different from base words.
 Base words are words that stand alone, not needing prefixes or suffixes.
 Some examples include call and act.
+You can add on to these words to slightly alter the word’s function, such as adding –tion to the word act to create action.

 By knowing root words like aud-, even if your child doesn’t recognize the word audible, they’ll know the word has something to do with hearing and can better use context clues to decipher the meaning.